 ARP--Address Resolution Protocol (ARP).
 ARP performs a required function in IP routing.
 ARP finds the hardware address, also known as Media Access Control (MAC) address, of a host from its known IP address.
 ARP maintains a cache (table) in which MAC addresses are mapped to IP addresses.
 ARP is part of all Cisco IOS systems running IP.

-active device--The primary device in an HSRP group that is currently forwarding packets for the virtual device.
+active router--The primary router in an HSRP group that is currently forwarding packets for the virtual router.

 active RP--The active RP that controls the system, provides network services, runs the routing protocols, and presents the system management interface.

 BFD--Bidirectional Forwarding Detection.
 A detection protocol designed to provide fast forwarding path failure detection encapsulations, topologies, and routing protocols.
 In addition to fast forwarding, BFD provides a consistent failure detection method for network administrators.

 client group--An HSRP group that is created on a subinterface and linked to the master group via the group name.

 HSRP--Hot Standby Router Protocol.
 Protocol that provides high network availability and transparent network-topology changes.
 HSRP creates a router group with a lead router that services all packets sent to the HSRP address.
 The lead router is monitored by other routers in the group, and if it fails, one of these standby HSRP routers inherits the lead position and the HSRP group address.

 ISSU--In Service Software Upgrade.
 A process that allows Cisco IOS software to be updated or otherwise modified while packet forwarding continues.
 In most networks, planned software upgrades are a significant cause of downtime.
 ISSU allows Cisco IOS software to be modified while packet forwarding continues, which increases network availability and reduces downtime caused by planned software upgrades.

 master group--An HSRP group that is required on a physical interface for the purposes of electing active and standby routers.